microsoft/live-share/README.md

 <table style="width: 100%; border-style: none;"><tr>
 <td style="width: 140px; text-align: center;"><a href="http://aka.ms/vsls"><img src="docs/media/vsls-icon.png" style="width: 128px; height: 128px;" /></a></td>
 <td><strong>Visual Studio Live Share</strong><br />
-<i>Visual Studio Live Share is a service designed to enable developers to achieve greater confidence at speed by streamlining collaboration in real-time during development.<br />
+<i>Visual Studio Live Share is designed to enable developers to achieve greater confidence at speed by streamlining collaboration in real-time during development.<br />
-<strong><a href="http://aka.ms/vsls">Learn more and sign up for the preview now!</a></strong></i>
+<strong><a href="http://aka.ms/vsls">Learn more!</a></strong></i>
 </td>
 </tr></table>

 The initial focus of Visual Studio Live Share is <strong>real-time collaborative development of Node.js and ASP.NET/ASP.NET Core based web applications and services</strong> with more coming in the future.
-It is currently in a limited, private limited preview.
+It is currently in a limited, private preview.

 ## Quick Starts